Midnights is the tenth studio album by American songstress Taylor Swift.

 The love life-inspired opening track captures the feelings of a honeymoon-style relationship and is inspired by the classic 50’s phrase of the same name.

-Inspired by a line from a Mad Men episode, Swift wrote this song to convey the desire to focus on the passion of love rather than being swayed by the negative remarks of others.
+Inspired by a line from a Mad Men episode, Swift wrote this song to convey the desire to focus on the passion of love rather than be swayed by others' negative remarks.

 How Moon Fuentez Fell in Love With the Universe by Raquel Vasquez Gilliland